 Module credits 8.00

 Service modules Faculty of Economic and Management Sciences

 Prerequisites No prerequisites.

 Contact time 1 other contact session per week

-Language of tuition Both Afr and Eng
+Language of tuition Separate classes for Afrikaans and English

 Academic organisation Informatics

 Period of presentation Year

 This project-orientated module is a form of applied learning which is directed at specific community needs and is integrated into all undergraduate academic programmes offered by the Faculty of Engineering, Built Environment and Information Technology.